thompsonsed/pycoalescence/docs/necsim/file_PyImports.h.rst

-Routines for importing python objects to c++ vectors.
+Routines for importing Python objects to C++ vectors.

 .. contents:: Contents